medic/cht-docs/content/en/apps/guides/database/muting_in_dashboards.md

 ```

 What this does is check if a record exists for this contact where they were muted earlier or on EXAMPLE_DATE and unmuted on or after the EXAMPLE_DATE.
 So for our earlier example where a contact was muted on February and unmuted on May if we pass February, March or April as `EXAMPLE_DATE`, we find a record because our unmuted_on is always greater than `EXAMPLE_DATE`.
 If we pass May going foward, we find no records that match our condition.
-Example of this can found in [this util func](https://github.com/medic/config-moh-kenya-app/blob/moh-kenya-safari-doctors/postgres/functions/is_muted.sql).